LoganFriend/CerealVis/docs/readme.md

 The Main Process has access to the node modules in the program, including SerialPort.
 In order to make calls to that module from the front end, we have to communicate over the IPC Communication Channels.

 Channels have two pieces: an event and an argument.
-The event is useful when you want to reply to a sent message or find special metadata for a given message, whereas the argument has the important data that is sent along side the message.
+The event is useful when you want to reply to a sent message or find special metadata for a given message, whereas the argument has the primary important data that is sent along side the message.

-In this program, there are 3 main channels created:
+In this program, there are 3 channels:
 * serialport
-  * Sends back and forth an argument object that mainly contains a command, telling the serialport what to do.
+  * Sends back and forth an argument object that contains a command as well as any other significant data, telling the serialport what to do.
 * log
   * Used to pass logging messages back and forth between Processes.
 Used in the notification bar primarily.
 * datastream